Top Transcription Tools for Typists

 Professional transcriptionists have an array of transcription tools which help them work smarter and streamline their daily workflow.

-In the professional transcriptionist’s toolkit you will often find any or all of the following: a transcription foot pedal, transcription software, text expanders, a good quality headset, a list of most commonly used hotkeys, and a selection of audio file converter software apps.
+In the professional transcriptionist’s toolkit, you will often find any or all of the following: a transcription foot pedal, transcription software, text expanders, a good quality headset, a list of most commonly used hotkeys, and a selection of audio file converter software apps.

 Save Time with Text Expander Apps

 For those transcriptionists who are not so fleet-fingered on the keyboard, but who love all things technology-related, try any one of the clever text expanders available on the market.
+These useful transcription tools are a substantial productivity booster.

-Text expander apps work a little bit like predictive typing or auto-complete on your phone – they take short abbreviations that you have previously programmed, and expand them into larger phrases or “snippets” of text, which are activated when typing.
+Text expander apps work a little bit like predictive typing or auto-complete on your phone – they take short abbreviations that you have previously programmed and expand them into larger phrases or “snippets” of text, which are activated when typing.

 Text expanders help you type more with less effort, thereby reducing the pressure to improve typing speed and accuracy.
 Some of the transcriptionists who contract to Pacific use text expanders such as Breevy, PhraseExpander, and AutoHotkey.